mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <br>

-Within the pop-up, start typing “Start Station”.
-Click the “Start Station” field.
+Within the pop-up, start typing “Date”.
+Click the “Date” field.

  ![A](assets/Tab_2.3.png)

 <br>

-When the list of Station Names appear, click “Null”, then click “Exclude selected values”.
+When the options for different types of date filters appear, click “Relative Date”, then click “Years” and change the criteria to 'Last 2 Years'.
 After that, click the blue “OK” button in the bottom right of the pop-up.
+Then click 'OK' once you see the list of all data source filters.

  ![A](assets/Tab_2.4.png)

 <br>

-Repeat these steps for “End Station”; Add Filter → search “End Station” → click Null → Exclude selected values → OK.
  ![A](assets/Tab_2.5.png)

 <br>

-Lastly, repeat the same steps steps for “Start Borough”; Add Filter → search “Start Borough” → click Null → Exclude selected values → OK.

  ![A](assets/Tab_2.6.png)

 <br>

-All 3 Data Source filters should appear within the “Edit Data Source Filters” window, and the “Details” column of the table confirms we are excluding Nulls.
-Once you’ve confirmed the data source filters have been set correctly, click the blue “OK” button in the bottom right of the “Edit Data Source Filters” window.

  ![A](assets/Tab_2.7.png)

 <br>

-We have successfully filtered out incomplete trips or trips without a documented start borough.

 <br>